 On January 22, 2014, a subsidiary of the Company, Jeffco, entered into a \$15,100,000 credit agreement (the "January Credit Agreement") with FTAI Energy Co 1 Ltd. ("Energyco"), a Fortress affiliate, bearing interest at 8% per annum through April 21, 2014 and 12% per annum subsequent to April 21, 2014.
 The January Credit Agreement is collateralized by substantially all of the Jeffco assets, including a pledge of all of the equity interests of its subsidiaries.
-In addition, Jefferson has guaranteed the obligations of Jeffco by granting a lien on substantially all of its assets, including a pledge of all of the equity interests of its subsidiaries.
-The January Credit Agreement matures on the earliest of: 1) December 31, 2014, 2) the maturity extension option date (April 22, 2014), or 3) the date on which amounts become due and payable in full under the January Credit Agreement, whether by acceleration or otherwise.
-Borrowings under the January Credit Agreement, including accrued interest thereon totaled approximately \$16 million through August 27, 2014.
+In addition, Jefferson has guaranteed the obligations of Jeffco by granting a lien on substantially all of its assets, including a pledge of all of the equity interests of its equity interests of its subsidiaries.
+The January Credit Agreement matures on the earliest of: 1) December 31, 2014, 2) the maturity extension option date (April 22, 2014), or 3) the date on which amounts become due and payable in full under the January Credit Agreement, including accrued interest thereon totaled approximately \$16 million through August 27, 2014.